jpegleg/ichorsurf/README.md

 ```

-We can tell when a ichorsurf is processing more than one at a time because the UID is stateful as an environment variable rather than
+We can tell when an ichorsurf is processing more than one at a time because the UID is stateful as an environment variable rather than
 only representing a single transaction.
 If multiple requests are being processed at the same time, the logging reflects that by having the
 "last in" UUID get picked up by the other threads.
 Even though the UUID is sticky from an environment variable, every initial request will get a UUID generated
 and inserted to the state.
 When multiple requests are being processed at the same time, the last request UUID will stick to the threads